Professional Reviews

 I like Avira’s Browser Safety web extension, which is pretty great at blocking phishing sites, ads, and trackers.
 In my tests, Avira blocked several phishing sites that Chrome and Firefox’s built-in protections missed.
 That said, its exploit protection wasn’t great, especially compared to Norton and Bitdefender.

 I’m also a big fan of Avira’s password manager — it’s intuitive, secure, and most of its features are available on the free plan.
-All in all, it’s one of the best antivirus-bundled password managers out there (though there are better standalone password managers, like 1Password and Dashlane).
+All in all, it’s one of the best antivirus-bundled password managers out there.

 Avira has a range of plans, but the Prime package ($59.99 / year) is the best deal, offering coverage for up to 5 devices and including features like email protection, a junk and registry cleaner, a performance optimizer, and an unlimited VPN.
 All Avira plans come with a generous 60-day money-back guarantee.